CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab4.md

     ![](../media/lab-04/image054.jpg)

     Connection is established and you can view the data in the preview panel.
 Feel free to navigate through the Applied Steps of the queries.
-Basically, Suppliers query has the details of suppliers and SupplierCategories as the name implies has supplier categories.
-These two tables are joined to create Supplier dimension, with the columns we need.
+Basically, the Suppliers query has the details of suppliers and SupplierCategories as the name implies have supplier categories.
+These two tables are joined to create the Supplier dimension, with the columns we need.
 Similarly, we have PO Line Items merged with PO to create the PO fact.
 Now we need to ingest the Supplier and PO data into Lakehouse.

 ## Task 7: Configure Data Destination for Supplier and PO queries
 1. Select the **Supplier** query.